 Local Moran’s I can be visualized in a Moran scatterplot and on a map.
 These two visualizations complement each other.
 A Moran scatterplot displays the relationship between the variable value at observation i and the average variable value in the neighborhood, organized into four quadrants: High-High, High-Low, Low-Low, Low-High.
 The Moran scatterplot computation is detailed in Global Measures of Spatial Association.
 Local Moran’s I outcomes can then be color-coded, based on scatterplot quadrant, onto a map illustrating spatial clusters (High-High, Low-Low) and spatial outliers (High-Low, Low-High).
 Figure 1 illustrates the Moran scatterplot and corresponding map using county-level poverty rates in Georgia as an example using a first-order queen contiguity-based spatial weights matrix.
 The counties with “High-High” values (i.e., high-poverty counties surrounded by high-poverty neighbors) are those falling in Quadrant I of the Moran scatterplot (Figure 1, bottom left) and shaded red on the map (Figure 1, right).

 Figure 1.
 A Moran scatterplot (lower left) and corresponding map (right) showing counties that are spatial clusters (High-High, Low-Low) or spatial outliers (High-Low, Low-High) of poverty rates in the state of Georgia.
 Source: authors.
-Note: an earlier version of this figure contained a labeling error; a revised version was published January 4, 2021.

 3.2 Local Geary's C